-As 2025 marks 40 years since the world’s best-loved EV first hit the silver screen, it seems fitting given our work in EV charging, to mark it.
+As 2025 marks 40 years since the world’s best-loved EV first hit the silver screen, it’s fitting given our work in high power EV charging, to mark it.
 As we’re on both sides of the EV charging equation: the hardware and the power to feed it, what better way than to explore what 1.21 Gigawatts – the amount of power required for one journey Back to the Future – represents in real terms.

 1.21 Gigawatts also known as 1210 Megawatts or 1210000 Kilowatts would be enough electricity to run: